 9) How do I book a DVC rental?

 As a DVC Member, I have both rented points (prior to purchasing) and rented out my points when I wasn’t able to use them.
 There are a few different sites that are very reputable that I have personally used.
+The one I recommend to my friends & family is DVC Request (also known as David’s Vacation Rentals).
 They are very customer service friendly and will help you with all your booking needs including Dining plans, Magical Express, & More!

 All in all, I personally love Disney Vacation Club and think booking a DVC rental is a great way to save money on your upcoming Disney Vacation and stay at a beautiful property.
 If you have any more questions about Disney World, Disneyland or Disney’s Aulani.
 Check out my articles below.